Chart Color Schemes

 East Kurrajong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-East Kurrajong's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 98.7% houses and 1.2% other dwellings.
+East Kurrajong's dwelling structures, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 98.7% houses and 1.2% other dwellings.
 Home ownership in East Kurrajong stood at 34.9%, with mortgaged dwellings at 58.2% and rented ones at 6.9%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,308.
-Median weekly rent in East Kurrajong was $500, compared to Sydney metro's $430.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,308, while the median weekly rent figure was $500 compared to Sydney metro's $430.
+Nationally, East Kurrajong's mortgage repayments were significantly higher at $2,600 versus Australia's average of $1,863, and rents were substantially above the national figure of $375 at $500.

 Frequently Asked Questions - Housing